Human Resource Management (MSc)

 The Programme is offered in full-time mode and lasts 12 months.
 You will take eight modules, each of which is worth 15 credits.

-You will be required to maintain a reflective log which will record aspects of your learning during the MSc programme.
 During the programme you will develop study skills, personal effectiveness skills and specific HR skills and write reflective accounts detailing how these skills will be used and developed.
 The reflection will be used to help you identify links between the different modules and develop the range of skills required to operate successfully in an HR role.

 |Module title||Module code||Credits|